arillo/silverstripe-arbitrarysettings/Readme.md

 Extends a DataObject with a mutil value field to store arbitrary settings in it.

+### Requirements

+SilverStripe CMS ^4.0

+For a SilverStripe 3.x compatible version of this module, please see the [1 branch, or 0.x release line](https://github.com/arillo/silverstripe-arbitrarysettings/tree/1.0).

 ### Usage

 Add and setup the extension on your DataObject